5 ways dads can support their sons’ emotional wellbeing

 Many men are problem-solvers by nature.
 When we see something that needs fixing, we like to give it a go.
 Resist this urge when having a conversation with your son.
 If he needs advice, he’ll ask.
 Or if he isn’t the type who’ll ask for advice, ask him whether he’d like a few ideas in navigating whatever situation he is in, and respect his response.
 He may just want to talk it out.

-In more than decade of youth work, I have found that, generally, young men (and women) just want to be listened to and supported in making the best decision.
+With over a decade of youth work experience, I found that, generally, young men (and women) just want to be listened to and supported in making the best decision.
 Effective listening involves acknowledging your son’s experience, empathising, and avoiding judgmental comments.

 You may not have experienced a similar situation yourself, but you would have felt whatever emotion your son is feeling – sadness, love, anger, confusion, doubt or fear.
 Use your own emotional experience to say to your son, “I understand where you’re coming from.”